illidanjkeee/pw-practice-app/README.md

 ### Workflow Details

 The GitHub Actions workflow:

 - Runs on Ubuntu latest
-- Sets up Node.js environment
+- Sets up Node.js 18 environment
-- Installs dependencies
+- Installs dependencies with `npm ci --force`
-- Installs Playwright browsers
+- Installs Playwright browsers (Chromium only)
 - Creates .env file from GitHub Secrets
+- Starts the web server with `npm run start:ci`
-- Runs the tests
+- Runs the tests using the Chromium project with the CI-specific configuration
-- Uploads test reports as artifacts
+- Uploads test reports as artifacts (retained for 14 days)

-You can manually trigger the workflow from the Actions tab in your GitHub repository.
+You can manually trigger the workflow from the Actions tab in your GitHub repository using the "workflow_dispatch" event.

 ## 🤝 Contributing